Go to integrated search

 Despite the court’s order, the facility later responded that no relevant footage existed, creating a discrepancy that required legal scrutiny.

-This section analyzes the statutory framework governing destruction of evidence in Washington D.C.
-And applies it to the facts of the case.
+This section analyzes the statutory framework governing tampering with evidence in Washington D.C. .nd applies it to the facts of the case.

 The advisory relied on D.C.
 Code § 22-722, which criminalizes tampering with physical evidence.